Lonestar137/notes/kubernetes/highlevel.md

   Caused by having too many nameservers configured.
 Google this.
 But, remove a few nameservers to fix <= 3 MAX nameservers.

-* Containers in Not-Ready state
-  You need to deploy container networking.
+* Containers in Not-Ready state OR can't find CNI config on kubelet status You need to deploy container networking.
   ```bash
   kubectl apply -f https://docs.projectcalico.org/manifests/calico.yaml